wazo-platform/wazo-doc/source/administration/provisioning/adv_configuration.rst

 System Requirements
 -------------------

-XiVO 16.08 or later is required.
+XiVO/Wazo 16.08 or later is required.
 You also need to use compatible xivo-provd plugins.
 Here's the list of official plugins which are compatible:

 +------------------+---------+